wawandco/milo/README.md

 ### Configuration

 By default Milo will run all the linters it has.
-However, some teams will want to disable some of the linters in the list, if this is your case you can add a .milo.yml file in the root of your codebase.
+However, some teams will want to disable some of the linters in the list, if this is your case you can add a `.milo.yml` file in the root of your codebase.
-Once you have installed Milo can generate it by running:
+Once you have installed Milo it can generate that file by running:
 ```
 milo init
 ```